daalmeid/get_next_line/README.md

 read the whole file until it finds a null-terminator ('\0').
 Caution: the line returned is **heap-allocated**, you need to free it to avoid memory leaks.

 To use it, just add the files to your project.
-I hope it is helpful for your projects!
+I hope you find it helpful!